Minnesota 1st In Nation To Create Office On Missing And Murdered Indigenous People; 'These Are Our Sisters, These Are Our Relatives'

 Sen. Mary Kunesh, DFL-New Brighton, said the office will serve as a clearinghouse for state agencies, tribal governments and members of the community.
 It’s tasked with collecting better data, assisting local and tribal law enforcement with open cases and reviewing cold cases.

-Lawmakers allocated $1 million this biennium.READ MORE: Child Tax Credit: How To Opt Out Of Monthly Payments
+Lawmakers allocated $1 million this biennium.READ MORE: Minnesota Ranks Among Top 5 Best States To Change Careers

 Kunesh said conformity across state government will make a “big difference” in addressing the problem and will better coordinate with national efforts, too.
 U.S. Secretary of the Interior Deb Haaland announced a new Missing and Murdered Unit with her department to put the full weight of the federal government into investigating cases in Indian country.